Saint Petersburg Electrotechnical University

-In 2022, the university was ranked #701 in the world by QS World University Rankings, and #1,201 by Times Higher Education World University Rankings.
+In 2023, the university was ranked #751-800 in the world by QS World University Rankings, and in 2022 it was ranked #1,201 by Times Higher Education World University Rankings.

+Viktor Sheludko (Шелудько Виктор Николаевич), the rector of the Saint Petersburg Electrotechnical University has signed a letter of support for the Russian invasion of Ukraine.

 History

-The need to establish a specialized educational institution focused on electrical engineering arose in Russia in 1884.
-At the time, application of electrical phenomena in telegraph devices was widespread, so the main task for the new Technical College was to teach subjects dealing only with the oldest branch of electrical engineering.
-The Chief of the Administration of Posts and Telegraphs made a statement about the need for specialists with higher education in the State Council of the Russian Empire.
 Count Dmitry Tolstoy, Minister of Interior, submitted a draft of Provisional Regulations to the State Council and the staff of the Technical College.
-On June 3, 1886, Emperor Alexander III approved of the Provisional Regulations on the Technical College with a three-year term of study.

-On September 4, 1886, Technical College of the Postal and Telegraph Department, the first civilian electrotechnical educational Institution in Russia, was opened.
+In 1886, Emperor Alexander III approved of the Provisional Regulations on the Technical College with a three-year term of study.
+On September 4, 1886, Technical College of the Postal and Telegraph Department was opened.
 Nikolai Pisarevsky, an engineer in the field of electrical communications, became the director of the school.
 The building of the former Telegraph Department (Novo-Isaakievskaya 18, now Yakubovicha Street) was allocated for the needs of the college.

-The results of the first study year showed that it was necessary to increase the period of study and expand education programs.
 On June 11 (23), 1891, Emperor Alexander III signed a decree and renamed Technical College as Electrotechnical Institute (ETI) with a four-year term of study.
-Its graduates had the right to defend their thesis projects after one year of practical work, and they were awarded titles of engineers.
-The curriculum was expanded and departments were established on core subjects - mathematics, physics, chemistry, electrical engineering, telegraph and telegraph devices.
-Education was free.

-After Pisarevsky passed away in 1895, Nikolai Kachalov became the head of the institute.
-In the days of his leadership, the university underwent changes.
+After Pisarevsky died in 1895, Nikolai Kachalov became the head of the institute.
 On June 4 (16), 1899, ETI was granted the status of a higher education institution with the introduction of a five-year training period.
-The university began specialist training in all fields of electrical studies.
 In August 1899, Emperor Nicholas II issued an order to rename the institute in memory of its "unforgettable founder", Alexander III as Electrotechnical Institute of Emperor Alexander III.
-Graduates have been awarded titles of electrical engineers since 1900.

-The second industrial revolution in the late XIX century increased the demand for electrical engineering.
 It was decided to construct a group of buildings for the Institute on Aptekarsky Island.
-Architect Alexander Vekshinsky designed the building in pseudo-gothic style.
-The Institute was granted classrooms, as well as laboratories, a library, and an assembly hall.
 ETI moved to the new location in 1903.
-Alexander Popov, the inventor of the radio, was appointed as professor of the Department of Physics in 1901.
-He then became the first elected director of the institute in September 1905.
+Alexander Popov became the first elected director of the institute in September 1905.